openobserve/website4/content/blog/posts/what-is-journald-and-how-to-do-centralize-journald-logging.md

 ### Journald log location

-Journald stores logs in the **/var/log/journal** directory.
+By default, journald stores its logs in the **/var/log/journal/** directory.
+However, the exact location can vary depending on the Linux distribution and configuration.

+Here are some common locations where journald logs can be found:
+- /var/log/journal/ (default)
+- /var/log/messages (on some systems, journald logs are written to this file)
+- /run/log/journal/ (on systems with a volatile /run filesystem)

 The logs are stored in binary format and are split into multiple files.
 Journald rotates them automatically based on the log rotation settings.

 ### Journald log rotation